OfficeDev/office-js-docs-pr/docs/concepts/resource-limits-and-performance-optimization.md

 ---
 title: Resource limits and performance optimization for Office Add-ins
 description: ''
-ms.date: 03/19/2019
+ms.date: 06/20/2019
 localization_priority: Priority
 ---

 # Resource limits and performance optimization for Office Add-ins

 To create the best experience for your users, ensure that your Office Add-in performs within specific limits for CPU core and memory usage, reliability, and, for Outlook add-ins, the response time for evaluating regular expressions.
-These run-time resource usage limits apply to add-ins running on Office clients for Windows and OS X, but not Office Online, Outlook Web App, or OWA for Devices.
+These run-time resource usage limits apply to add-ins running in Office clients on Windows and OS X, but not on mobile apps or in a browser.

 You can also optimize the performance of your add-ins on desktop and mobile devices by optimizing the use of resources in your add-in design and implementation.